pateldharmik/java_april_2025/src/may27/readme.md

 ## StringBuilder
 1. StringBuilder is mutable.
 2. Objects can be changed.
-3. This is not Thread safe means can be accessed by multiple threads together.
+3. Multiple threads can access this is not Thread safe means together.

 ## StringBuffer
 1. StingBuffer is also mutable.